MatrixManAtYrService/Righting/README.md

 ## righting
 verb

- 1. the act of writing for the purpose of righting
+ 1. writing to change the way the world is oriented

-    "M@ resolved to continue righting until the wrong went away."
+     "M@ resolved to continue righting until the wrongs went away."

+ 2. writing to change the way oneself is oriented

+     "M@ resolved to continue righting until he wasn't wrong anymore."